 Take note that consuming cannabis is different from growing cannabis at home for your personal consumption.
 Read and understand local laws beforehand.

 Meanwhile, CBD is also useful in the treatment of many conditions, including inflammation, inflammatory bowel disease, pain, nausea, migraines, depression, anxiety, and other mental disorders.
-THC is also used in pain, glaucoma, muscle spasticity, insomnia, nausea, anxiety, and lack of appetite.
+THC is also used for pain, glaucoma, muscle spasticity, insomnia, nausea, anxiety, and lack of appetite.

 Most of the side effects of cannabis are due to its THC content.
 This is because CBD is well-tolerated even when taken in large doses.
 Researchers also found out that side effects that come from CBD may be due to the interactions of CBD and other medications or drugs that a patient may be taking.